-It is recommended to wear an adapted shoe that respects the anatomy and the specific characteristics of the foot, while optimizing stability, walking and foot support.
+It is recommended to wear an adapted shoe that respects the anatomy and the specific characteristics of the foot while optimizing stability, walking and foot support.

 - Turn to a custom-made shoe

-A custom-made shoe is made according to specific characteristic to meet the needs of your condition.
+A custom-made shoe is made according to specific characteristics to meet the needs of your condition.
 It includes the necessary space to contain the stump, the foot orthosis and/or the prosthesis and allows increased efficacy.